MSalman5230/de-task-a/feature_documentation.md

 **Why:** Identifies customers with regular, consistent income sources (payroll, salary, etc.).

-**Logic:** Customer must have at least one salary-related transaction in 90% of months where they have transaction records.
+**Logic:** Customer must have at least one salary-related transaction in 90% of months where they have credit transaction records.

 **Keywords Detected:** `payroll`, `salary`, `dividend`, `dwp`, `payout`, `bonus`